polaris-MCRT/POLARIS/README.md

 For more information about POLARIS and its capabilities, please take a look in our [manual](manual.pdf).

-If you use results from POLARIS in a publication, please cite [Reissl et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016A%26A...593A..87R) and the [website](https://portia.astrophysik.uni-kiel.de/polaris).
-If line radiative transfer and/or Zeeman simulations are used, please cite [Brauer et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...601A..90B) as well.

 ## Copyright

+Copyright (C) 2024  Stefan Reißl

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The code is free of charge for any scientific purpose.
-This software is provided in the hope that it will be useful but without any warranty of ability or fitness of a particular purpose.
-We also reject any responsibility for incorrect result that may be result from this code.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-For a list of authors, please see [COPYING](COPYING.md).
+For a list of authors and a copy of the GNU General Public License, please see [COPYING](COPYING.md).

 **contact**: polaris@astrophysik.uni-kiel.de